grommunio/gromox/doc/install.rst

 Users & /run
 ------------

-Gromox services place their sockets into /run; for this to work, they need permission on a suitable directory. ``data/tmpfiles-gromox.conf`` is a systemd-tmpfiles fragment that will accomplish this appropriately.
+Gromox services create AF_LOCAL sockets, and the standard location for this is the ``/run/gromox`` directory.
+A systemd-tmpfiles fragment is provided in the source tree at ``data/tmpfiles-gromox.conf`` which can trigger the creation of this directory when running under systemd.

 Gromox services run in a privilege-reduced context.
 To that end, ``data/sysusers-gromox.conf`` is a systemd-sysusers fragment that will ensure